ninja-lifts/Elevate_labs_Task2/Phishing_Analysis_Report.md

 - **unrecognised:** While this is the British spelling, large US companies like Microsoft typically use American English ("unrecognized").
 This inconsistency can be a red flag.
 - **you're vs. your:** The email says, "...security of you're account...".
 This is a grammatical error; it should be "your account."
 - **bellow vs. below:** The email says, "...link bellow...".
 The correct spelling is "below."

+## This is how i can report a phisihing attack on anyone .